Temyd/OUI-Bootcamp-CAPSTONE-PROJECT/README.md

 # Data Sourcing
-Dataset and Project Brief can be gotten [here](https://onedrive.live.com/?authkey=%21AB7xOvKKpxDkgzU&id=A15D44923B952A82%21222&cid=A15D44923B952A82)
+Dataset and Project Brief can be gotten [here]()

 # Data Transformation
-● I loaded the employee dataset into Power Query it had 6 columns 1016 rows
+● I loaded the employee dataset into Power Query which had 6 columns 1016 rows

 ● I assigned a generic gender status (Undisclosed) to employees that refused to disclose their gender.

-● I removed employees without salary (because they are no longer with the company), departments that indicated as “NULL”.
+● I removed employees without salary (because it indicates they are no longer with the company), departments that indicated as “NULL”.
 I also removed duplicates from the dataset thus giving us 6 columns 943 rows

 ● I had to get the bonus salary for each employee,so I loaded the bonus details dataset which had 6 columns and 12 rows.
 I unpivoted the rating columns givng me a total of 3 columns and 60 rows after which I then merged both the bonus details and employee details together using department and rating column.
 Leaving us with 7 columns 943 rows.
 (Since I merged already, I disabled the bonus dataset from loading into powerbi)